-Christopher L. Fussell is a senior fellow with the International Security Program at New America.
+Christopher L. Fussell is a senior fellow with the Future Security program at New America.

 He has spent the past 15 years as an officer in the Navy SEAL Teams, and recently transitioned into the private sector.
 Fussell is now a principal at the McChrystal Group, a consulting firm headquartered in Old Town, Alexandria.